 As a professional truck driver, you’ll travel across the country, and drive though towns and cities you never knew existed, let alone thought you’d have a chance to see.
 You’ll probably see more sights and scenery than you ever thought possible…but can you actually go sightseeing as a professional truck driver?

-You can also use a trip planner like Roadtrippers.com to find attractions that are accessible by public transportation, or even within walking distance of your tuck terminal.
+You can also use a trip planner like Roadtrippers.com or Trip Advisor to find attractions that are accessible by public transportation, or even within walking distance of your tuck terminal.
 You might even find some offbeat, strange, and unusual places to visit!

 The amount of sightseeing you can do on your down time depends on the rules your company sets.
-But if you can, do a little planning and take advantage of your resets and days off!
+But if you can, take advantage of your resets and days off and go explore!

 Your first step to sightseeing as a truck driver is becoming one!
 Enroll at Heavy Metal Truck Training where we have state-approved Class A CDL programs and provide drivers with a well-rounded education.

 So, what are you waiting for?
 Take the first step and contact us to get your CDL training classes started!
 The road is calling–grab your keys, and head to HMTT!